 Inviting Antony Gormley for the scenography and Nitin Sawhney for the live performed music; zero degrees became a place of transformation.
-Inspired by where one thing morphs into another, the grey zone between one thing and the next, the degrees where water becomes ice, the line where life becomes death.
-Zero degrees follows Cherkaoui and Khan on a journey to seek the reference point, the source, the ‘0' at life's core.
+Inspired by the place where one thing morphs into another, the grey zone between one thing and the next, the degrees where water becomes ice, the line where life becomes death.
+Zero degrees follows Cherkaoui and Khan on a journey to seek the reference point, the source, the ‘0’ at life’s core.
 Inspired by their own dual identities, the two search for this middle point through polar opposites; becoming/death, light/dark, chaos/order.
 Zero degrees talks about borders and how blurry they actually are.

 With only two lifelike dummies, copies of Cherkaoui and Khan, the emptiness on stage permits the audience to see many symbols of division and unity within the choreography.
 The dummies are like alter egos, sometimes they are oppressors, sometimes guards or dead bodies.